 There are surprises around every corner.
 A stunning cornstalk fence with lifelike ears of corn is just down the street from a romantic cast iron balcony that beckons with promises of mint juleps and a good book.

 Why?
 Because every inch of New Orleans architecture was intended to draw you in and engage your senses.

-From the ornate brackets under the eaves of a diminutive shotgun house to the spicy gingerbread that graces a sagging front porch, architects and craftsmen found ways to individualize the basic box.
+From the ornate brackets under the eaves of an ornate mansion to the spicy gingerbread that graces a diminutive shotgun house, architects and craftsmen found ways to individualize the basic box.

 Taking in the Details,